Skip to main content

 Cape Tourville Lookout

-Here’s your chance to spy some of Tasmania’s most elusive marine life.
+But you won't be alone – at Cape Tourville, here’s your chance to spy some of Tasmania’s most elusive marine life.
 Scan the sea for fur seals, sea eagles and dolphins as they pass this unspoilt corner of east-coast wilderness – you might even spot a humpback or southern right whale on its migration north from Antarctica.

 For a short walk (600m return), you’ll see a lot of coastline: the pink granite of the Hazards, Wineglass Bay, wind-whipped waves and the offshore wreck-magnet known as the Nuggets.
 These waters were once a hunting ground for Tasmania’s historical whaling industry – so much so that the blood-red sea inspired the name ‘Wineglass Bay’.
 These days, you’ll find only pristine turquoise hues here.
-Cape Tourville is within Freycinet National Park: parks pass required.
-This trail is wheelchair accessible.
-TrailRiders are available for hire at Freycinet National Park.

 Wet and wild: Russell Falls

-Inside Tasmania's equal-oldest national park, enclosed in rainforest high above an isolated creek, Russell Falls are best experienced after a few days of rain (another perk of hiking in the Off Season).
 The river within Mount Field National Park drops down a rock face into a great bowl, fanning a wide sheet of water that plunges another 50m into a pool lined by tall tree ferns.
 It’s a 1.4km return walk to the falls; another 10min further upstream, Horseshoe Falls crashes onto moss-covered rocks.
-National Parks pass required.
-This trail is wheelchair accessible.
-TrailRiders are available for hire at Mount Field National Park.
 Near Russell Falls on the Tall Trees walk, roam among a long-growing grove of Australia’s tallest tree species: mountain ash (Eucalyptus regnans).

 Stunning landscape image of Strzelecki Peaks from Trousers Point, with pristine, blue water and lush, green forest.